abhamidi-1234/Marketing-Mix-Modeling/README.md

 Generally, your output variable will be sales or conversions, but it can also be things like website traffic.
 Your input variables typically consist of marketing spend by channel by period (day, week, month, quarter, etc…)

 ![Img](https://github.com/abhamidi-1234/Marketing-Mix-Modeling/blob/main/Capture1.PNG)

-Attribution modeling, also known as channel attribution modeling, is the process of assigning credit to various marketing channels or touchpoints that have contributed to a user's conversion or action (known as an event)

 ## Marketing Mix Modeling steps

 ![Img](https://github.com/abhamidi-1234/Marketing-Mix-Modeling/blob/main/Capture2.PNG)

+## Attribution modeling

+Attribution modeling, also known as channel attribution modeling, is the process of assigning credit to various marketing channels or touchpoints that have contributed to a user's conversion or action (known as an event)

 ## Attribution graph